Reginald Ruggles Gates: Career

 Professor Gates enjoys a widespread reputation as a distinguished investigator of cytological problems and especially in connection with genetics.
 He has thrown much light on the behaviour of Oenothera, which formed the basis of De Vries well-known theory of mutations.
 He has trained a number of cytological students, some of whom now fill posts of importance.
 He is the author of over 100 papers and memoirs, some of which have been published by the Royal Society.
 Latterly he has paid attention to genetical anthropology and is the author of several books on this subject.

 Additionally, Gates was a eugenicist.
 In 1923, he wrote Heredity and Eugenics.
 He maintained his ideas on race and eugenics long after World War II, into the era when these were deemed anachronistic.
 He was a founder of Mankind Quarterly and the International Association for the Advancement of Ethnology and Eugenics, his articles abounded in the journal as Acta Geneticae Medicae et Gemellologiae.
-He was a strong opponent of interracial marriage and, according to A. S. Winston, "argued that races were separate species."
+He was a strong opponent of interracial marriage and, according to A. S. Winston, "argued that races were separate species," having classified moderns humans as five different species in 1944.